 The first study garnered approval, but also criticism from the scientific community due to the way it was structured.
 The study failed to compare the results of the men receiving the combination therapy with results of a control group that would have received a placebo.

-Therefore, in 2008, the same group of authors again researched the effects of combination therapy with L-arginine and Pine Bark Extract on erectile dysfunction.3 The study was designed according to the highest possible clinical standards.
-Double-blind, placebo-controlled, and randomized studies are considered the “gold standard” in clinical trials and their results are deemed valid and reliable.
+Therefore, in 2008, the same group of authors again researched the effects of combination therapy with L-arginine and Pine Bark Extract on erectile dysfunction.

 The result of this study: more than 90% of the men receiving the combination supplementation reported improvement in their sex life.
 Virtually none of the study participants receiving the placebo reported improvement.